Chiral Quartic Massive Gravity in Three Dimensions: Quartic Theory Under CSS Fall-Offs

-As a result, from \eqref{muck} and \eqref{mucr}, we have $\mu_{c}^{R}=-\mu_{c}^{k}$.
+These show, when $\mu=\mu_{c}$, the Kac–Moody sector disappears and the theory becomes purely chiral Virasoro.
+In this case, the theory behaves like a chiral CFT rather than a WCFT.
+On the other hand, when $\mu=-\mu_{c}$, the Virasoro sector collapses and the theory is supported purely by a Kac–Moody algebra.

 Let us now calculate the entropy of the BTZ black hole by counting the degeneracy of states in the dual 2-dimensional Warped CFT.
 In this regard, let us first note that the BTZ metric is

 where the metric functions are

 The black hole horizons are located at the following radii